10 Myths Debunked: Studying Medicine In Europe

 Medical students that study abroad have expanded their perspectives and been pushed out of their comfort zones.
 That suggests you've overcome a lot of obstacles.
 You've figured out how to be adaptable.
 Few experiences will be as helpful to you as studying abroad.

-Moreover, doctors with European medical qualifications can only benefit from their abroad experience, knowledge and practice.
+Moreover, doctors with European medical qualifications can only benefit from their experience, knowledge, and practice abroad.

 You won't be able to adjust to the new environment